What is Copyright?

 The owner is entitled to statutory damages upon registration of Copyright prior to infringement or within three months of publication of work.
 However, proving damages may be a tricky task.
-The security of statutory damages makes it easier to recover certain amount upon infringement notwithstanding the onus to prove actual damages.
+The security of statutory damages makes it easier to recover a certain amount upon infringement, notwithstanding the onus to prove actual damages.

 In addition to exclusive ownership, there are five other rights flowing from registration:

-Right to copy, imitate or transcribe in any form.
+Right to copy, imitate, or transcribe in any form.

 Right to create new work based on existing work (derivative work).

-Right to disburse copy of work to the public by sale, rental or lending
+Right to disburse copy of work to the public by sale, rental, or lending

 Public Performance Right